Comparison of ESB solutions popular on the CIS market

 In Summary

-Red Hat Fuse is a tool with virtually unlimited customization options, but a high entry barrier.
-It does not include additional tools that would simplify integration development.
+Red Hat Fuse is a tool with unlimited customization possibilities, but a high entry barrier.
+It does not include additional tools that could simplify integration development.

 WSO2

 The WSO2 platform is a lightweight and fast solution for integrating information systems.
 The first references to the product date back to 2005.
-It supports all protocols and offers a wide range of connectors to different systems.
+It supports all protocols and offers a broad set of connectors to various systems.

 Pros